ten-protocol/ten-test/admin/README.md

 ------------------
 `fund_faucet` provides the ability to ensure the tokens in the pre-funded deployment account (the owner of the OBX ERC20 token contract) in layer 2 do not fall below a certain threshold (currently set at 1000).
 When the token amount falls below this amount it is increased back up to 1000000.
-To run a check and perform an allocation if required used;
+To run a check and perform an allocation if required use;

 ```bash
 pysys.py run fund_faucet